-"Under the Oak" Nature Play The Minnesota Landscape Arboretum uses the space created by a large oak tree canopy for nature play.
+A Nature Play Case Study The Minnesota Landscape Arboretum uses the space created by a large oak tree canopy for nature play.
 The nature play area is a popular spot to play for kids who participate in the programs offered by the Minnesota Landscape Arboretum Learning Center.
-These simple structures were constructed by Arboretum staff and volunteers using materials available on the grounds.
-Such inexpensive, creative interventions can support meaningful play and learning opportunities that last for hours.
+These simple structures were constructed by Arboretum staff and volunteers using free materials available on the grounds.
+Such inexpensive, creative interventions support a vast array of meaningful play and learning opportunities that last for hours.
+Each is replicable in childcare outdoor learning environments.
 "Under the Oak" is at The Minnesota Landscape Arboretum in Chaska, Minnesota.
-Affordable Settings and Elements: Ideas for Cost Effective Solutions Preventing Obesity by Design (POD) a project supported by the Blue Cross Blue Shield Foundation of North Carolina Prepared by: The Natural Learning Initiative.
-Research and development by Julie Murphy (Design Assistant).
-Edited by Jesse Turner (Staff Landscape Architect), Nilda Cosco, PhD (Education Specialist) and Robin Moore, Dipl.
-Arch., MCP (Director) Natural Learning Initiative | College of Design | North Carolina State University Creating environments for healthy human development and a healthy biosphere for generations to come.
+Affordable Settings and Elements: Ideas for Cost Effective Solutions January 2012 Creating a Supportive Network and Training Resources for Naturalized Learning Environments in Child Care Supported by: North Carolina Division of Child Development and Early Education Natural Learning Initiative | College of Design | North Carolina State University Creating environments for healthy human development and a healthy biosphere for generations to come.
 The purpose of the Natural Learning Initiative is to promote the importance of the natural environment in the daily experience of all children, through environmental design, action research, education, and dissemination of information. www.naturalearning.org 919-515-8345